Notice to Profession Respecting Clinical and Physician Assistants

 - Primary supervisors may only act as the primary supervisor for a maximum of 3 Clinical/Physician Assistants, unless approval is received from the Registrar to permit more.

 Under Part 8 of the General Regulation, Contracts of Supervision must be associated with a Practice Description describing the practice setting in which the regulated member will work and outlining the permitted professional practice of the Clinical Assistant or Physician Assistant.
-The preparation of the Practice Description is the responsibility of the Primary Supervisor and Clinical/Physician Assistant but must meet certain College criteria and be approved by the Registrar.
+The preparation of the Practice Description is the responsibility of the Primary Supervisor and Clinical/Physician Assistant but must meet certain CPSM criteria and be approved by the Registrar.

-In part, the purpose of the Practice Description is to allow the College to understand the scope of the Clinical/Physician Assistant’s professional practice and to ensure the signatories to the Contract of Supervision mutually understand the limits of that scope so as not to exceed its bounds.
+In part, the purpose of the Practice Description is to allow CPSM to understand the scope of the Clinical/Physician Assistant’s professional practice and to ensure the signatories to the Contract of Supervision mutually understand the limits of that scope so as not to exceed its bounds.
 Approval of the Practice Description by the Registrar is not an endorsement of competence, that must be determined by responsible supervising physicians.

 Essential components of the Practice Description include: